 The primary mandate of Psychological Services is the maintenance and enhancement of members' psychological health and resilience through the provision of supports and services designed to promote the emotional health and coping capacity of members.
 Officers and civilians considered to be at heightened psychological risk due to the nature of their work participate in a range of structured programs offered by Psychological Services.
-Additional functions include involvement in the selection of special team members (ETF officers and members applying for secondment to International Peacekeeping Operations), the psychological evaluation of new constable candidates, consultation with supervisors regarding psychological issues in the workplace, and the provision of psychological expertise at complex Critical Incident Stress Debriefings, including under circumstances when the Special Investigations Unit (SIU) has invoked its mandate.
+Additional functions include involvement in the selection of special team members (ETF officers and members applying for secondment to International Peacekeeping Operations), the psychological issues in the workplace, and the provision of psychological expertise at complex Critical Incident Stress Debriefings, including under circumstances when the Special Investigations Unit (SIU) has invoked its mandate.